jwinarske/rkboot/README.rst

       Beware that the loading step will take a while, because :command:`usbtool` currently uses the mask ROM code to transfer the files, which is anything but fast at receiving (or most likely, verifying) data sent over USB.

     - either of the previous two with compression: configure the build with :cmdargs:`--elfloader-decompression` and run :command:`usbtool --call levinboot-usb.bin --load 100000 elfloader.bin --load 2000000 path/to/payload-blob --jump 100000 1000` where the payload blob is constructed as described in _`The Payload Blob`, with either a 'real' kernel or :output:`teststage.bin`.
 This may save transfer time.
-(TODO: improve :command:`usbtool` so pipes can be used to construct the payload blob on-the-fly)

 Booting from SPI
 ================